-Asset quality, still below that of its peers, will face moderate pressure
+Asset quality - still below that of its peers - will face moderate pressure

-Our assigned a3 Asset Risk score takes into consideration the bank's problem loan ratio, which improved over the last few years, along with our expectation that asset quality will deteriorate moderately over the next 12-18 months as a result of a combination of supply side constraints, higher inflation and rising interest rates that may challenge some borrowers.
-The build-up in management provisions in 2020 will however mitigate these asset risks.
-The bank's problem loan ratio (defined as IFRS9 Stage 3 loans) constituted 1.8% of gross loans as of 31 March 2022, an improvement from 2.3% in December 2021 (see Exhibit 3).
+Our assigned a3 Asset Risk score takes into consideration the bank's problem loan ratio, which improved over the last few years, along with our expectation that asset quality will deteriorate moderately over the next 12-18 months as a result of higher inflation, rising interest rates and subdued economic growth challenging some borrowers.
+The build-up in management provisions in 2020 along with in more recent quarters will, however, mitigate these asset risks.
+The bank's problem loan ratio (defined as IFRS9 Stage 3 loans) constituted 1.6% of gross loans as of 31 December 2022, an improvement from 2.3% in December 2021 (see Exhibit 3).

-Most of Danske's exposures, 63% as of the first three months of 2022, relate to business entities (see Exhibit 4).
-Oil and gas remains a problematic segment, but constitutes a small percentage of the bank's overall exposures (1.4% including shipping).
-Commercial real estate, which constitutes 11.6% of the banks exposures, is an important sector for the bank and may face pressures, especially in the office and retail segment.
+Most of Danske's exposures, 64% as of the end of December 2022, relate to business entities (see Exhibit 4).
+Commercial real estate and construction and building material, which constitutes 11.9% and 2.1%, respectively, of the bank's exposure, may face pressures, especially in the office and retail segment.